1971Merlin/SPI2C/README.md

 **i2c bus scan.asm** scans the entire i2c bus and displays the address of any detected i2c device on the 7-seg displays. press any key to display the next device.
 FFh displayed means 'no devices found'.

 **5110.asm** displays an image on an SPI bus based 'Nokia 5510' or PCD8544 display, i.e. a standard 84x48 monochrome LCD.

+**Game of Life 5110.asm** Game of Life is a cellular automation program developed in 1970. https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life It is a popular routine to reproduce an many computing platforms, as the algorithm is quite simple and memory etc. requirements are also fairly minimal.
+In this version we use the SPI2C board and the Nokia 5110 LCD display as the output device.
+The program can be compiled with either a random or a fixed pattern starting point.